thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

 To build the Debian packages yourself, start by cloning the repository:

-`git clone https://github.com/arrowhead-f/core-java.git -b feature/debian`
+`git clone https://github.com/arrowhead-f/core-java.git -b develop`

 Build them with: